 Serving suggestions

 Serve your pancakes hot from the skillet with a generous drizzle of maple syrup.
 Fresh berries or sliced bananas make a nice topping, adding color and sweetness.
-For a true Southern breakfast, pair them with crispy bacon or country sausage.
+For a true Southern breakfast, pair them with Air Fryer Twisted Bacon or Sausage and Egg Breakfast Casserole on the side for a well-rounded meal.

-If you are hosting family or friends, serve alongside scrambled eggs and a pot of fresh coffee.
+If you are hosting family or friends, serve alongside Scrambled Eggs with Cream Cheese and a pot of fresh coffee.
 Pancakes fit perfectly into a big breakfast spread where everyone helps themselves.

 Storage tips